Hiking Gear for Kids: What Do Kids Really Need?

 Be sure you account for the weight of the empty backpack itself, too.

-As far as what they should carry in their pack, include things like water, snacks and a lightweight extra layer, such as a fleece jacket or pullover.
+As far as what they should carry in their pack, include things like water, snacks and a lightweight extra layer, such as a rain jacket or fleece pullover.

 What Makes a Good Hike for Children?